NTSB: 13-year-old drove pickup in Texas crash that killed 9

 The University of the Southwest is a private, Christian college located in Hobbs, New Mexico, near the state line with Texas.

-A memorial was set up Wednesday at the course near campus where the team practices.
-There were flowers, golf balls and a handmade sign with a cross and the initials USW.
+A memorial was set up Wednesday at the course near campus where the team practices, with flowers, golf balls and a handmade sign.

-“It’s the very least we could to for the players, and of course Coach James,” said Rockwind Community Links Manager Ben Kirkes.
+About 150 people turned out Thursday evening to remember Jackson Zinn at Texas Roadhouse, a restaurant where he worked and met his girlfriend of five months.

+“We met here exactly at this table,” said Maddy Russell, 20, of Hobbs.
+“He was my heart.”

+The mourners released around 100 blue and orange balloons into the cold whipping wind of eastern New Mexico, and they soon disappeared into the horizon.

-The university said on Twitter that counseling and religious services would be available on campus.
+The university said on Twitter that counseling and religious services was available on campus.

 Bleed reported from Little Rock, Arkansas, and Snow reported from Phoenix.
 Associated Press writers Jake Bleiberg and Jamie Stengle in Dallas, Rob Gillies in Toronto and Barry Hatton in Lisbon contributed to this report.